Inbibo/shift_docs/docs/integration_resources/software/nuke.md

 The node configuration has three options:
 - autoClean: Automatically removes all temporary renders created for the input once the execution ends.
-- backupOutputImage: Makes a backup copy the output image.
+- backupOutputImage: Makes a backup copy of the output image.
 - imageType: Specifies the format used to write and read the inputs and outputs for the workflow.
 The instance types can be either PIL or np.array.
 If the workflow expects or returns a different type, it may not work correctly.

 <figure>